Loïc Dutrieux, Jan Verbesselt, Johannes Eberenz, Dainius Masiliūnas

 Effective use of git includes two components: local software to manage the files on your computer (git client) and an online git hosting service to make them centrally accessible.
 While git is a single system, there is a variety of clients and a variety of hosts.

-In this course, we will primarily use Git GUI as the client.
-It is a simple client that is included with Git itself, and is language-agnostic.
 There are more graphical clients as well, including one integrated into RStudio itself, but these clients are outside the scope of this course.
 Note that Git is language-agnostic, and we will be using it with both R and Python, so it’s best to learn the language-neutral GUI, rather than an R-specific GUI.

 Throughout the Geoscripting course, for hosting our code, we will be using the university’s very own instance of GitLab, the most popular self-hosted Git hosting platform.